Skip to contents

 • A logical vector, indicating whether to calculate a position in the result.

-• A function(i,j) that returns whether columns i and j should be compared.
+• A function(i,j) that returns whether rows i and j should be compared.

 Therefore, all of the following are equivalent: